HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

-To solve it, we sample record $i$ with probability $p = \frac{A_i}{\sum_{i\in \ralt{}} A_i}$.
-Thus, the probability of sampling a record with score $\geq S'$ is p.
-Then, if we sample $N$ records, there are $pN$ records with score $\geq S'$ in expectation.
-Then we can estimate $S'$ by calculating the $pN$-th score of the $N$ records.

-In practice, we cannot sample the records directly because there may be duplicated records in different levels.
-Instead, we first sample $N$ values $a_i$ from $[0, \sum_{i\in\ralt{}} A_i]$, and find the corresponding record of $a_i$ by a full scan.
-The corresponding record $x$ of $a_i$ satisfies $\sum_{j<x} A_j<a_i\leq \sum_{j\leq x} A_j$.
-The error of total hot size of records with score $\geq$ the calculated score threshold is less than the difference of the two adjacent sampled values $a_i, a_{i+1}$ satisfying $ a_i\leq A'\leq a_{i+1}$.
-It can be proved that the probability that the difference $\geq \alpha A/N$ is decreased exponentially as $\alpha$ rises.
+Our algorithm is illustrated in Figure~\ref{fig:ralt-eviction-sample}.
+First, we sample $N$ numbers $a_i$ from the numerical range $[0, A)$, and use a full scan to find the corresponding record $x$ of $a_i$, defined as $\sum_{j<x} A_j\le a_i < \sum_{j\leq x} A_j$; that is, the record that roughly sits at the uniformly sampled position $a_i$ in the space of all records.
+Then, the probability for a record $i$ to be sampled is $N A_i / A$.
+According to the definition of $S'$, $\sum_{S_i\ge S'} N A_i / A \approx N A' / A$, i.e., the expected number of sampled records with scores $\geq S'$ is $\approx N A' / A = k$.
+We thus pick the $k$-th largest score in sampled records to be an approximation of $S'$.

-For the hot set size limit and physical size limit, we calculate two thresholds and physically evict records with a score less than the physical size score threshold.
-For records with a score less than the hot set score threshold but not less than the physical size score threshold, we still store the records in \ralt{}. \ralt{} uses filters in checking hotness and scans so that they cannot be seen by queries.
+We use this method to calculate the score thresholds for the two size limits, respectively.
+Records with a score less than the physical size score threshold are evicted from \ralt{}.
+Records with a score less than the hot set score threshold but not less than the physical size score threshold are kept but not considered hot.
+The hotness check and hot key scan operations in \ralt{} ensure this guarantee.

-After calculating the score thresholds, \ralt{} merges all records and evicts.
-To ensure the temporary occupied space is not big, \ralt{} merges data step by step.
-At each step it picks some SSTables in the largest level that are not merged and SSTables that are overlapping with them in the other levels, ensuring the total number of SSTables doesn't exceed a small constant (e.g. 10).
-In this way, the temporary occupied space is limited by the constant.
-It then merges them and updates the version of the LSM-tree.
-Since \ralt{} maintains multiple versions, the old SSTables cannot be deleted if the old version is being used.
-The merging process pauses until all references to the old version are released and the old version is deleted.
+During eviction, \ralt{} also merges all records.
+To limit the temporary disk usage, \ralt{} merges step by step.
+At each step, it picks several unmerged SSTables in the largest level and SSTables that overlap with them in other levels.
+It then merges them and updates the version of \ralt{}'s LSM-tree.